Relational Reasoning Network (RRN) for Anatomical Landmarking: Introduction

-Gupta et al.~\cite{automated_landmarking_challanges_1} developed a knowledge-based algorithm to identify 20 anatomical landmarks on CBCT scans.
-Despite the promising results, a seed is selected by $3D$ template registration on the inferior-anterior region where fractures are the most common.
+Gupta et al.~\cite{automated_landmarking_challanges_1} developed a knowledge-based algorithm to identify 20 anatomical landmarks on cone-beam CT (CBCT) scans.
+Despite their promising results, a seed must be selected by using $3D$ template registration on the inferior-anterior region where fractures are most commonly found.
 An error in the seed localization may easily lead to a sub-optimal outcome in such approaches.
 Zhang et al.~\cite{zhang_2016} developed a regression forest-based landmark detector to localize CMF landmarks on the CBCT scans.
 To address the spatial coherence of landmarks, image segmentation was used as a helper.
 The authors obtained a mean digitization error less than 2 $mm$ for $15$ CMF landmarks.
 The following year, to reduce the mean digitization error further, Zhang et al.~\cite{zhang_2017} proposed a deep learning based joint CMF bone segmentation and landmarking strategy.
-Authors used context guided multi-task fully convolutional neural network and employed 3D displacement maps to perceive the spatial locations of the landmarks.
-They obtained segmentation accuracy of $93.27\pm 0.97 \%$ and a mean digitization error of less than $1.5$ mm for identifying $15$ CMF landmarks.
+A context guided multi-task fully convolutional neural (FCN) network was employed along with 3D displacement maps to perceive the spatial locations of the landmarks.
+A segmentation accuracy of $93.27\pm 0.97 \%$ and a mean digitization error of less than $1.5$ mm for identifying $15$ CMF landmarks was achieved.
+Further, a joint segmentation and landmark digitization framework was proposed, where two stages of FCN were cascaded to perform bone segmentation and landmark localization \cite{zhang2020context}.
 The major disadvantage of this (one of the state-of-the-arts) method was the memory constraint introduced by the redundant information in the $3D$ displacement maps such that only a limited number of the landmarks can be learned using this approach.
 Since the proposed strategy is based on joint segmentation and landmarking, it naturally shares other disadvantages of the segmentation based methods: frequent failures for very challenging cases.
+The landmark localization problem was solved using an object detection method, where region proposals were used to identify landmark locations and a coarse to fine method was used to achieve landmark localization \cite{chen2021fast}.
+It must be noted, that the method does not use the relationships between the anatomical landmarks in the CMF bones.